Four ways for regulators to remain relevant

 For all these successes, most regulators recognise they need to do more to respond to an environment where the risks of harm to businesses and the public have increased, and to prepare for the next inevitable shock to the system.
 Through talking with our regulatory clients, we’ve identified four key challenges we believe all regulators will need to tackle to stay relevant, support their industries and keep people safe.
 Some of these were with us in 2018 but have intensified, while others are new.

-With these challenges in mind, this year we’re once again exploring an in-depth study of how regulators are performing today and what they need to do differently.
-We’ll be supplementing our own insights, based on our experiences working with over 40 of the UK’s regulators to transform the way they work, with a quantitative cross-industry assessment.
+With these challenges in mind, our latest research explores an in-depth study of how regulators are performing today and what they need to do differently.
+We’ve supplemented our own insights, based on our experiences working with over 40 of the UK’s regulators to transform the way they work, with a quantitative cross-industry assessment.